Medical expert of the article

 Acquired |

-ADA - adenosine deaminase; PNP - purinucleoside phosphorylase.
+ADA - adenosine deaminase; PNP - purine nucleoside phosphorylase.

 Symptoms of lymphopenia

 Lymphopenia itself is usually asymptomatic.
-However, signs of associated diseases, the absence or reduction of tonsils or lymph nodes indicate cellular immunodeficiency.
-The most common symptoms of lymphopenia are skin diseases such as alopecia, eczema, pyoderma, and telangiectasia; signs of hematological diseases, such as pallor, petechiae, jaundice, ulceration of the oral mucosa; generalized lymphadenopathy and splenomegaly, which may indicate the presence of HIV infection.
+However, signs of associated diseases, absence or reduction of tonsils or lymph nodes indicate cellular immunodeficiency.
+The most common symptoms of lymphopenia are skin diseases such as alopecia, eczema, pyoderma, telangiectasia; signs of hematological diseases such as pallor, petechiae, jaundice, ulceration of the oral mucosa; generalized lymphadenopathy and splenomegaly, which may indicate the presence of HIV infection.

-In patients with lymphopenia, recurrent infections or infections caused by rare microorganisms such as Pneumocystis proved (formerly P. Carinii), cytomegalovirus, rubella, chicken pox with pneumonia and lymphopenia are common, which suggests immunodeficiency.
-In patients with lymphopenia, counting of lymphocyte subpopulations and determination of the level of immunoglobulins is necessary.
-Patients with frequent recurrent infections should be thoroughly examined in order to assess immunodeficiency, even if initial screening tests are normal.
+Patients with lymphopenia have frequent recurrent infections or infections with rare organisms such as Pneumocystis proven (formerly P. carinii), cytomegalovirus, rubella, and varicella with pneumonia and lymphopenia, suggesting immunodeficiency.
+In patients with lymphopenia, lymphocyte subset counts and immunoglobulin levels should be measured.
+Patients with frequent recurrent infections should have a complete laboratory evaluation to evaluate for immunodeficiency, even if initial screening tests are normal.

 Who to contact?

-Lymphopenia disappears when the causative factor or disease that caused it is removed.
-The purpose of intravenous immunoglobulin is indicated if the patient has a chronic IgG deficiency, lymphopenia, and recurrent infections.
-Hematopoietic stem cell transplantation can be successfully applied in patients with congenital immunodeficiency.
+Lymphopenia disappears when the causative factor or disease that caused it is eliminated.
+Intravenous immunoglobulin is indicated if the patient has chronic IgG deficiency, lymphopenia, and recurrent infections.
+Hematopoietic stem cell transplantation can be successfully used in patients with congenital immunodeficiency.